 Also, note that there are around 10-15 events per day in an average home.
 These events may only take a few minutes or could take up to an hour if something weird is going on within the premises.

 Videos that are considered important will be stored for at least a year.

 Do the security cameras work without a subscription?

 The Deep Sentinel service system is the reason it’s effective.
 That system only works if you have the AI hub, cloud service, and live monitoring, as well as the Deep Sentinel app.
 The security cameras alone can’t provide AI analysis.
 However, live sentinel guards can talk and deter package thieves and intruders, as well as call the police.

 If you want Deep Sentinel app, camera and hub functions, you’ll need to avail of its subscription service for at least a year.

 Yes.
 That’s the core of the service.
 It’s like you’re outsourcing security without the hassle of actually hiring security personnel and paying a whole salary, which includes benefits and other employment perks.

-No. However, Deep Sentinel’s camera can be installed at the front door and it’s much better than a regular doorbell camera.
-After all, once a person is detected on the camera’s view, the system will immediately record a footage.
+No. The company doesn't include a doorbell camera.
+However, Deep Sentinel’s camera can be installed at the front door and it’s much better than a regular doorbell camera.
+After all, once a person is detected on the camera’s view, the system will immediately record footage.

-The data stream from the cameras and the hub are encrypted (SSL, SSH, and SHA256).
-This means that your camera feeds are safe from hacking.
+The data stream from the wireless cameras and the hub are encrypted (SSL, SSH, and SHA256).
+This means that your security camera live feed is safe from hacking.

-From a security standpoint though, the only hacking vulnerability in the system is the end-user’s smartphone.
-If someone manages to acquire your phone and gains access to your app, then that’s the only time your camera feeds can be viewed by an unauthorized person.
+From a security standpoint though, the only hacking vulnerability in the Deep Sentinel system is the end user's smartphone.
+If someone manages to acquire your phone and gains access to your Deep Sentinel app, then that’s the only time your security camera live feed can be viewed by an unauthorized person.